funkypenguins-geek-cookbook/.github/SUPPORT.md

 Need support?
-Feel free to reach out to @funkypenguin!
+Have a read of https://geek-cookbook.funkypenguin.co.nz/support/